ismailsaid2001/Sam3oul.github.io/_posts/2023-08-27-Tacotron2-deep-dive.md

 One of the standout features of Tacotron 2 is its ability to capture intricate `intonations`, `expressiveness`, and `contextual cues`, producing speech that sounds remarkably **authentic**.

+We are set to uncover the core architecture of the model.

+For an in-depth exploration of both the model and its `underlying theory`, you have the option to refer to the official <a href='https://arxiv.org/pdf/1712.05884v2.pdf'> paper authored by **Google's research team**</a>.

 ## Architecture of Tacotron 2
 The `Tacotron 2` system adopts an **encoder-decoder** architecture with the attention mechanism, which enables it to transform text inputs into natural-sounding speech.